The best sunburn remedies

-Enjoyed a little too much fun in the sun this weekend?
+Enjoyed a little too much fun in the sun?
 Yes us too.
 Here's the tell-all guide on how to best soothe that shrimp-like skin

 Dr. Catherine Borysiewicz, Consultant Dermatologist at the Cadogan Clinic offers her top-tips to relieve your symptoms until your skin heals:

 • Cool your skin by having a cold bath or shower, or try a cold compress on the affected area.

 • Drink plenty of fluids to cool you down and prevent dehydration.

 • If you need to, take painkillers, such as ibuprofen or paracetamol.

 • If you have blisters – gently pop them with a sterile needle – but leave the skin intact – as this acts as a natural plaster to heal.

 • Apply enough cream so that it sits on top of the skin, and as soon as it starts to disappear – apply more.